EthanVeselka/E2E_Pseudo-Lidar/models/README.md

 # PSMNet
 PSMNet implements the Stackhourglass CNN model that performs estimation of the disparity between a left and right image pair for a frame, using a disparity map generated from the ground truth LiDAR for the frame as the target.
 PSMNet requirements can be found in `grace_psm_train.grace_job`.
-It uses PyTorch 1.12 and CUDA 11.7
+Uses PyTorch 1.12 and CUDA 11.7

 ## Metrics
 - Average loss